GSSparks/mail-app/README.md

-# MAIL-APP
+# The Unofficial Google Apps ...
+App

-This is a simple python wrapper using the PyQt5 libraries that will display your Gmail and Google calendar in the same window.
+This is a simple python wrapper using the PyQt5 libraries that will display your Gmail, Google calendar, and maps.
+This project came about to make using Google apps easier for me from my desktop for work.
+More apps may be added if I come to use them frequently in the future.

 ## Benefits of using this over web browser: